Gospel011/stroll_interview_task_1/README.md

 The **repository** is the layer that communicates between the blocs, models and api_client.

+The **presentation** is the layer that contains all the visual elements that the user can interact with.

 The **api_client** is just a class responsible for communicating with the internet (Just like postman, but in code.).